 Hakim, Crowstone: the Chronicles of Qamar, Coltsfoot Press, Amsterdam, 1983.
 A sword and sorcery adventure fantasy set on a moon where pederasty is the dominant form of love.

 Hamilton, Wallace, Kevin, New York, 1980.
 Moving story, valuably informative as to the rent-boy scene in the USA of the 1970s, about a badly-neglected boy of 15 who stumbles on salvation through Greek love.

 Hausrath, Adolf, writing as George Taylor, Antinous, Leipzig, 1880, translated from the German as Antinous: A Romance of Ancient Rome, New York, 1882.
-A staunchly Protestant Theology professor's rendition of the story of the Roman Emperor Hadrian and his beloved youth Antinous, unusual for the 19th century in being open about the sexual nature of their love, but presenting it as oppressive and degrading, and juxtaposing it with the orally superior behaviour of some Christians.
+A staunchly Protestant Theology professor's rendition of the story of the Roman Emperor Hadrian and his beloved youth Antinous, unusual for the 19th century in being open about the sexual nature of their love, but presenting it as oppressive and degrading, and juxtaposing it with the morally superior behaviour of some Christians.